UK public's inflation expectations rocket to record high: GfK - Up News Info

 Global supply chain problems as the world economy reopens from COVID-19 lockdowns and labor shortages, exacerbated by Brexit, have added to Britain’s recent inflationary tilt.

-The BoE has said it expects inflation to exceed 4%, more than double its target, soon before easing back.
+The BoE’s new chief economist, Huw Pill, said inflation in Britain could surpass a “very uncomfortable” 5% and the question of whether to raise interest rates was a “live” one at its Nov.
+4 meeting, the Financial Times reported.

-Economists increasingly expect the BoE will become the first major central bank to raise borrowing costs – possibly at its next policy announcement on Nov.
-4.
+Private sector economists increasingly expect the BoE will become the first major central bank to raise borrowing costs.

 “More and more shoppers expect that costs for goods and services will jump dramatically in the next 12 months,” said Joe Staton, client strategy director at GfK.